dabeaz/curio/docs/tutorial.rst

 This server can handle thousands of concurrent clients.
 It does not use threads.
 However, this example really doesn't do Curio justice.
-In the rest of this tutorial, we'll start with the basics and work our way back to this.
+In the rest of this tutorial, we'll start with the basics and work our way back to this before jumping off the deep end into something more advanced.

 Getting Started
 ---------------